RaphaelRohner/chibitales.org_milestoneproject3/README.md

 # chibitales.org - Milestone Project 3 - Data Centric Development
-The third incarnation of chibitales.org, a website for players of Chibi Fighters 2.0, allows players to use, fill and change content - using CRUD operations on the connected MongoDB database:
+The third incarnation of chibitales.org, a website for players of Chibi Fighters 2.0, allows players to read, add and change content, using CRUD operations on the connected MongoDB database:
 * Viewing and filtering existing content
 * Adding new content
 * Editing existing content
 * Deleting existing content

-The Milestone Project contributes the new navigation element "Items" to the website and removed redundant html from the website by using Flask.
+The third Milestone Project contributes a new navigation element "Items" to the website and removes redundant html from the website by using Flask.
+Some changes were made to the navigation and its CSS styling as well to match different screen sizes better as well.

+## Table of contents

+* UX
+* Features
+* Future Features
+* Database Structure
+* Database Integration
+* Technologies used
+* Testing
+* Defensive design
+* Hard or impossibleto solve
+* Deployment
+* Deployment Steps
+* Credits

 ## UX